Plottel/TileStyle/README.md

 # Tile Style

-An SDK (stub) for creating tile-based levels.
+An SDK (stub) for creating tile-based levels for C# SwinGame.
 Built in my 2nd semester of university for a semester project.

 ### Feature List
 * Multiple layers